 Alley gate PIN codes and keys

-If your property is adjacent to an alleyway that has gates fitted, contact us to request the numerical code to operate the lock.
+If your property is adjacent to an alleyway that has gates fitted contact us on email: email@example.com to request the PIN code to operate the lock.

 If you have difficulty in operating the code keypad, contact us to request a key to open the gates instead.